-Needle roller linear guideways are offered in two designs, type N/O and type M/V. These types of linear guides are for use in high load applications with limited stroke.
-They support and guide high loads and moments with a high degree of precision and within a compact design.
+Needle roller linear guideways are offered in two highly compact designs: type N/O and type M/V. These types of linear guides are used in high-load applications with limited stroke.
+They support and guide high loads and high moments with great precision.
 The non-recirculating bearing design results in ultra-smooth linear motion.

-Linear guides are fitted with either ball cages (precision ball linear guides), cylindrical rollers in a crossed arrangement, also called crossed-roller cages (crossed-roller linear guides), or needle rollers cages, also called needle roller linear guides.
-The stroke length is defined as the twice the difference in length between the guideways and cage.
+Linear guides are fitted with either ball cages (precision ball linear guides), cylindrical rollers in a crossed arrangement, also called crossed-roller cages (or crossed-roller linear guides), or needle rollers cages (also called needle roller linear guides).
+The stroke length is defined as twice the difference in length between the guideways and the cage.

 The different types of linear bearings have different load-carrying characteristics and rigidity.
-But just as crossed-roller linear guides offer a “next level” in performance of ball linear guides, especially in terms of load capacity and rigidity – needle roller linear guideways offer the “next level” in performance of cross-roller linear precision guides.
+Crossed-roller linear guides offer “next level” performance of ball linear guides, especially in terms of load capacity and rigidity.
+Equally outstanding are the needle roller linear guideways, which offer the “next level” in performance of cross-roller linear precision guides.

-With the stiffness of a linear guide we mean the amount of deformation of a linear guideway under load.
-As the length of needle rollers is at least 2.4 times its diameter, they offer a larger contact area compared to cylindrical rollers with a diameter-to-length ratio less than 1.
-As the diameter of needle rollers is smaller compared to cylindrical rollers, the number of needle rollers which fits in a cage is much more.
+With the stiffness of a linear guide, we mean the amount of linear guideway deformation under load.
+As the length of needle rollers is at least 2.4 times their diameter, they offer a larger contact area than cylindrical rollers, with have a diameter-to-length ratio of less than 1.
+The diameter of needle rollers is smaller compared to cylindrical rollers.
+As a result, more needle rollers fit in a cage is much more.

-Since needles need less space, there are more needle rollers used in a cage to distribute the load.
-Another main difference between cylindrical rollers and needle rollers is the smaller diameter of needle rollers the number of rows in a cage can be doubled resulting in a larger contact area.
+Since needles require less space, more needle rollers are needed in a cage to distribute the load.
+Another main difference between cylindrical rollers and needle rollers is the smaller diameter of needle rollers: the number of rows in a cage can be doubled, resulting in a larger contact area.

-A smaller diameter of rolling element increase also the stiffness of a linear bearing.
-Less load per needle roller also means less deformation and therefore, higher rigidity which could be about 50% higher compared to cross-roller guides RSDE by an equal cage length.
+A smaller diameter of a rolling element also increases the stiffness of a linear bearing.
+Less load per needle roller means less deformation and therefore, higher rigidity -potentially- about 50% higher than cross-roller guides RSDE with an equal cage length.

-Compared to other linear guides for limited stroke length, the needle roller linear guide provide the following main advantages:
+Compared to other linear guides for limited stroke length, the needle roller linear guides provide the following advantages:

-Compact size - High load carry capacity; since the rolling elements are compact in size they need less space.
-Due to the long contact length of the needle rollers with the guideway and the higher number of needle rollers in a cage they are able to carry higher loads as ball and cross-roller guides with similar dimensions.
+Compact size - High load-carry capacity: Since the rolling elements are compact they need less space.
+Needle rollers have a long contact length with the guideway.
+Furthermore, a cage holds more needle rollers.
+As a result, needle roller linear guides can carry higher loads as ball and cross-roller guides with similar dimensions.

-High Stiffness - High rigidity; due to the smaller diameter of the needle rollers, the higher number of needle rollers and the longer contact length between needle roller and guideway they offer higher stiffness and rigidity compared to ball and cross roller cage linear bearings.
+High Stiffness - High rigidity: Because needle rollers are smaller in diameter, linear guides contain more of them.
+Also, the linear guides enable longer contact length between the needle roller and guideway.
+As a result, they offer higher stiffness and rigidity than ball and cross roller cage linear bearings.

-Smooth and accurate movement - all used elements are high-precision finished at micron level and in the highest quality grade.
-The needle roller cage helps to reduce the friction resistance which is a bit higher compared to ball and crossed-roller linear bearings.
+Smooth and accurate movement: All the elements are of the highest quality grade and boast extreme accuracy.
+The needle roller cage helps to reduce the friction resistance, which is a bit higher than ball and crossed-roller linear bearings.

-Interchangeable; some of the needle roller linear guideways are interchangeable in size with the ball and cross-roller linear guides type RSD and RSDE.
-This makes them a good alternative in existing applications where higher load ratings or higher stiffness are required without changing the available space requirements.
+Interchangeable: Some of the needle roller linear guideways are interchangeable in size with the ball and cross-roller linear guides type RSD and RSDE.
+This makes them a good alternative in existing applications, where higher load ratings or higher stiffness is required without changing the available space requirements.